 'Reminders' are designed to give children choices.
 Its principle role is to support learning by tackling and dealing with low level disruptive behaviour, i.e. behaviour that undermines the children's own learning or that of others.
-If unchecked this sort of behaviour slows the pace of lessons and undermines the authority of the teacher, it is not a replacement for good classroom management techniques and will not compensate for poor teaching and/or unstructured lessons.
+If unchecked this sort of behaviour slows the learning and undermines the proper respect for authority.

-Each session will begin with rule/expectation reminders, these can be followed up with blanket reminders to the whole class.
+Each session will begin with rule/expectation reminders; these can be followed up with blanket reminders to the whole class.

 A chart is placed on the wall to record the number of reminders and is a visual reminder to the class of the school rules.
 The children are taught that the chart is there to help them regulate their own behaviour.
-Reminders can be moved at any point when the adult sees a positive change in behaviour.
+Reminders can be removed at any point when the adult sees a positive change in behaviour.